styledown/styledown/docs/api.md

 > `styledown.parseFiles(files, options)`

 Reads files asynchronously from disk then parses them.
-Returns a promise.
+Returns a promise, which yields the same data structure as [styledown.parse](#styledownparse).
+See [Schema](schema.md) for details on how it looks like.

 ```js
 styledown.parseFiles([